 Results at item-level for the passage 'Brave Charlotte' shows similar patterns to those observed for the passage 'The lonely giraffe'.
 Learners who were tested in Afrikaans and English consistently achieved the highest overall percentage correct responses for these items.
-Grade 4 learners who were tested in English performed the best on item 9 (28.0%, SE=1.9), item 12 (28.0%, SE=1.8), item 14 (28.4%, SE=2.0) and item 18 (29%, SE=2.1).
-With the exception of learners tested in isiXhosa and isiZulu, all other learners tested in African languages achieved below 10% on all of these items regardless of the process of comprehension that was being assessed.
-Without exception, learners tested in IsiZulu performed the best, while learners who were tested in IsiNdebele performed the worst, often failing to reach 1% of correct responses provided for any item across the passage.
+Grade 4 learners who were tested in Afrikaans performed the best on item 9 (77%, SE=0.04), and learners who were tested in English in item 6 (76%, SE=0.03) and item 12 (73%, SE=0.03).
+Learners who were tested in African languages achieved 60% on all of these items regardless of the process of comprehension that was being assessed, with the exception of learners tested in isiXhosa on item 6 (64%, SE=0.03), item 7 (65%, SE=0.06) and item 12 (62%, SE=0.04) and item 6 for learners who were tested in isiNdebele (70%, SE=0.07) and Siswati (64%, SE=0.03).
+On average, learners who were tested in the African languages performed at 35% and below, while learners who were tested in Sepedi performed the worst by only reaching 20% of correct responses provided for any item across the passage.

-Table 3.2 also indicates, similar yet again to responses from the passage 'The lonely giraffe', that no discernable differences in achievement occurred based on item formats.
-Multiplechoice questions were not answered with more ease than constructed response items, even if such constructed responses only required of learners in the prePIRLS 2011 assessment to write a single sentence in attempts to provide a plausible answer to the question.
-Item 8 in this passage consisted of two points and while the percentage of learners who received full credit is reported in 3.1 earlier in this section (11%, SE=1.2), only an additional 33% (SE=1.6) of Grade 4 learners were able to obtain at least one point in responding to this item.
+Table 3.2 also indicates similar yet again to responses from the passage 'The lonely giraffe', that no discernable differences in achievement occurred based on item formats.
+Multiple-choice questions were not answered with more ease than constructed response items, even if such constructed responses only required of learners in the prePIRLS 2011 assessment to write a single sentence in attempts to provide a plausible answer to the question.
+Item 8 in this passage consisted of two points and while 15% (SE=1.2) of learners received full credit as reported by Foy and Drucker (2013), only an additional 33% (SE=1.6) of Grade 4 learners were able to obtain at least one point in responding to this item.